geyerbri/open-field-journal/index.md

 </figure>
 ## No Mud Huts

-### One anthropologist's engagement with Kenya's tech industry professionals
+### One anthropologist's engagement with Kenya's tech professionals